lanasushko/Vanessa_TE_study/README.md

 ### 02_TE_annotation

 Repetitive sequences were annotated in the genomes with RepeatMasker, version 4.1.5 [`repeatmasker.sh`].
-The annotation was filtered so that only the RepeatMasker hits with more than 300 of score, less than 40% divergency and more than 80 bp in length were retained in the library [`filtering_annotation.sh`].
+The annotation was filtered so that only the RepeatMasker hits with more than 300 of score, less than 40% divergency and more than 80 bp in length were retained in the annotation [`filtering_annotation.sh`].

 ### 03_Analyses
 #### 03.1_TE_content_Figure_1